Günter Herburger: Personal life

 From 1983 Herburger developed into a passionate runner, who regularly completed the marathon distance and longer distances and has reported on his experiences with this extreme sport in several books.

-Herburger died on 3 May 2018 at the age of 86 in Berlin, two weeks after his wife Rosemarie, following an accident.
+Herburger died on 3 May 2018 at the age of 86 in Berlin, a few weeks after his wife Rosemarie.
+Both died as a result of an accident.
 He was buried in the municipal cemetery in Isny im Allgäu.